 Component Reference

-The main strength of Wren:IDM is straightforwardness of its core concepts, which is also a cornerstone of its outstanding flexibility.
+The main strength of Wren:IDM is the simplicity of its core concepts, which is also a cornerstone of its outstanding flexibility.
 It provides a JSON-based object model, where objects are treated uniformly using APIs.
 These objects include

-• managed objects – maintained in IDM’s repository,
+• managed objects – maintained in the IDM repository,

 • system objects – representing external resources such as accounts,

-• configuration objects – representing various aspects of IDM configuration,
+• configuration objects – representing various aspects of the IDM configuration,

 • workflow objects – representing workflows, and many more.

 Working with these objects is pretty straightforward as well.
-E.g. when you patch a managed object like a user, it is updated in the repository and configured actions take place.
-When you patch a system object like an account, it is updated in the integrated system.
-Audit trails will appear in the system in both cases.
+For example, when you patch a managed object such as a user, it is updated in the repository and configured actions take place.
+When you patch a system object such as an account, it is updated in the integrated system.
+In both cases audit trails are recorded in the system.

 The main system components are shown in following figure: